TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Syntax/TypoScriptSyntax/Index.rst

 It is easy to forget that changing the original object will have an impact on all references.
 References are very convenient, but should be used with caution.

-Note: changing or adding attributes in the object holding a reference will not change the original object that was referenced.
+*Note:* Changing or adding attributes in the object holding a reference will not change the original object that was referenced.

 Example: